 - A leave of absence is granted for at least one quarter and up to one year.
-However, individual circumstances determine justification and duration. - A leave of absence will not be granted retroactively. - A leave of absence approved by the end of the last Add/Drop period of the quarter will result in an enrollment cancellation and documented on the student's transcript with the date of the withdrawal. - A leave of absence approved after the last Add/Drop period of the quarter ended, will result in course withdrawals which will be noted on the student's transcript with grades of "W" along with the withdrawal date. - During a leave of absence, students are not permitted to enroll in any courses offered at Northwestern University.
-The student's record is no longer active. - Students on approved leave of absence are not eligible for federal financial aid, including loans and scholarships.
-Students should contact Student Financial Services for additional information.
+However, individual circumstances determine justification and duration. - A leave of absence will not be granted retroactively. - A leave of absence that is approved after the start of a term is documented on the student's transcript with the date of the withdrawal. - During a leave of absence, students are not permitted to enroll in any courses offered at Northwestern University.
+The student's record is no longer active.

-- Students in good standing will not have the LOA time included in the four years allowed to complete the degree requirements for the Accelerated Option program or in the five years to complete the Traditional program. - A notice of students on an approved leave of absence will be provided to the University Registrar, Office of Student Finance, Career Management Center, Student Financial Aid Office, and Kellogg Information Services.
+- Students on approved leave of absence are not eligible for federal financial aid, including loans and scholarships.
+Students should contact Student Financial Services for additional information. - Evening & Weekend students in good standing will not have the LOA time included in the four years allowed to complete the degree requirements for the Accelerated Option program or in the five years to complete the Traditional program.

+A notice of students on an approved leave of absence will be provided to the University Registrar, Office of Student Finance, Career Management Center, Student Financial Aid Office, and Kellogg Information Services.